Brahmabandhav Upadhyay: Deeply Christian

 conditionally, in the Catholic Church of Karachi.
 It was a remarkable journey in his life exploring the theological beliefs and ideologies which did not end there being converted to Catholicism, though, during this phase, he was successful in attracting a large number of educated Bengali Hindu youth to be converted to Christianity.

-In 1894, Bhavani Charan adopted this name, Brahmabandhab Upadhyay, declaring himself as a Christian Sanyasi (Monk).
+In 1894, Bhavani Charan adopted this name, Brahmabandhab Upadhyay, declaring himself as a Christian Sannyasi (Monk).
 Latinized form of the Greek name Θεοφιλος (Theophilos), taken from Bhabani Charan's baptised name Theophilus, which meant "friend of god", derived from θεος (theos) "god" and φιλος (philos) "friend".
 "Upadhyay" is close to mean a Teacher.

 In January 1894, Brahmabandhav started editing "Sophia", an apologetical journal, in Karachi.
 At one time, he shifted his base to Jabalpur in Central Province (now Madhya Pradesh).
-There he established Kanthalik Math, a hermitage for the converts.
+There he established a Kasthalik Math, a hermitage for the converts.
 He also initiated the Concord Club and initiated a religious journal titled "Concord."
 When he shifted his base to Calcutta in 1900, Brahmabandhab lived in a rented house at Beadon Street, Calcutta.
 Within a short distance was Bethune Row, where he had established his office to run his weekly magazine "Sophia".
 He published a series of articles through which he defended the Catholic Church and its manifestations.

 Brahmabandhab claimed himself to be called a Hindu Catholic, and wore saffron clothes, walked barefoot and used to wear an ebony cross around his neck.
 In 1898 he argued in an article titled "Are we Hindus?", "By birth, we are Hindu and shall remain Hindu till death. ..
 We are Hindus so far as our physical and mental constitution is concerned, but in regard to our immortal souls we are Catholic.
 We are Hindu Catholic."

 Brahmabandhab envisioned an indigenous church in India embracing the fundamental manifestation of Indian living.
 He is identified as one of the first Christians propagating Sannyasi lifestyle in Ashram.

-Brahmabandhab toured England and Europe during 1902-3.
+Brahmabandhab toured England and Europe during 1902–3.
 The Archbishop of Calcutta gave him a recommendation: "By means of this statement we declare Brahmabandhav (Theophilus) Upadhyay, a Calcutta Brahmin, to be a Catholic of sound morals, burning with zeal for the conversion of his compatriots."

-Remaining a Hindu
+Socially remaining a Hindu

 In course of time, Brahmabandhab's attachment to Hinduism became evident.
-In August 1907, two months before his untimely death, he declared to undergo prayashchittya (expression of reparation in Hindu custom) through a public ceremony for the purpose of readmission into the Hindu society (Samaj), completing a full circle in his religious voyage throughout his life.
+In August 1907, two months before his untimely death, he declared to undergo prāyaścitta (expression of reparation in Hindu custom) through a public ceremony for the purpose of readmission into the Hindu society (Samaj), completing a full circle in his religious voyage throughout his life, while explicitly remaining a Catholic Christian by his faith.